selfcommunity/developers-doc/docs/apireference/v2/event/get_event_not_going_users.md

 title: Get Event Not Going Users
 ---

-This endpoint retrieves the list of all the users not not_going to the event identified by \{id}.
+This endpoint retrieves the list of all the users not going to the event identified by `{id}`.

 :::info

-This operation requires being subscribed to the event.
+This operation requires being subscribed to the event if the event is private.

 :::